 For accounting and financial reporting purposes, we combined these embedded derivatives and valued them together as one unit of accounting.

-The change in derivative income for the three months ended March 31, 2017 related to the embedded derivatives was \$3.2 million and the fair value at that date was \$13.6 million.
-In 2017, certain terms of the embedded derivatives expired pursuant to the original agreement and the embedded derivatives no longer met the criteria to be separated from the host contract and, as a result, the embedded derivatives are no longer required to be valued separate and apart from the 2033 Senior Notes and were reclassified to additional paid in capital.
-Accordingly, there was no derivative income (loss) for the three months ended March 31, 2018.
+In 2017, certain terms of the embedded derivatives expired pursuant to the original agreement and the embedded derivatives no longer met the criteria to be separated from the host contract and, as a result, the embedded derivatives were no longer required to be valued separate and apart from the 2033 Senior Notes and were reclassified to additional paid in capital.
+Accordingly, there was no derivative income (loss) for the nine months ended September 30, 2018.

-From 2013 to 2016, holders of the 2033 Senior Notes converted 143.2 million in aggregate principal amount into an aggregate of 21,539,873 shares of the Company's Common Stock.
+From 2013 to 2016, holders of the 2033 Senior Notes converted \$143.2 million in aggregate principal amount into an aggregate of 21,539,873 shares of the Company's Common Stock.